This post contains affiliate links

-1)Light colored 4″ square tumbled marble coasters (you can find them at Lowes & Home depot for just under $5.00 for a box of 9)
+1)Light colored 4″ square tumbled Travertine marble Tiles (you can often buy them by the box at Lowes or Home Depot too)

 3)A roll of adhesive backed cork sheet